Act Governing Food Safety and Sanitation

 Article 4

-For the risk assessment mentioned in the preceding paragraph, the central competent authority shall assemble experts and scholars specialized in food safety, toxicology, risk assessment, and etc., as well as non-governmental organizations, to form a food risk assessment advisory committee.
+For the risk assessment mentioned in the preceding paragraph, the central competent authority shall assemble experts and scholars specialized in food safety, toxicology, risk assessment, etc., as well as non-governmental organizations, to form a food risk assessment advisory committee.
 Each gender shall not be less than one-third of the total number of the committee members.

 The members of the committee shall abide by the recusal regulation of Article 32 of the Administrative Procedure Act.
 The regulations governing the formation, proceedings, procedures, scope and other matters to be complied with for such council advisory committee shall be prescribed by the central competent authority.